daskeyboard/daskeyboard.io/applet-development/user-questions.md

 ## Creating questions

-The questions are declared as JSON in the `package.json` in the `questions` fields.
+The questions are declared as JSON in the `package.json` in the `questions` fields in the `qConfig`.

 The control type is set using the field ``controlType`.
 Supported field types are: